TomNicholas/Python-for-Scientists/README.md

 * [papermill]() -

-# Beginners Recommendations
+# Beginner Recommendations

 * First, install python through anaconda, which will also give you the packages you're about to use.
-* Write your code in either `pycharm` (if you want a good IDE) or `jupyterlab` (if you're used to MatLabs' environment).
+* Write your code in either `pycharm` (if you want a professional IDE), `spyder` or  `jupyterlab` (if you're used to MatLabs' environment).
 * Become familiar with `numpy`, the fundamental numeric object in python, and `matplotlib`, the standard way to plot.
-* Next, wrap your data into a clearer form with either `Pandas` or `xarray` (`xarray` if your data has more than one dimension).
+* Next, wrap your data into clearer, higher-level objects with either `Pandas` or `xarray` (use `xarray` if your data has more than one dimension).
-* As soon as you start writing your own analysis functions, test they are correct with `pytest`.
+* Before writing new analysis functions, check if someone has already solved your problem for you in `scipy` , or in one of python's domain-specific scientific software packages.
-* Examine your data on the fly with `ipython`, and record your work in a `jupyter notebook`.
+* As soon as you start writing your own analysis functions, test they're correct with unit tests written with `pytest`.
-* Check if someone has already solved your problem for you in one of python's domain-specific scientific software packages.
+* Analyse your data interactively with `ipython`, and record your work in a `jupyter notebook`.